Thomasm18/background-generator/README.md

 # background-generator
-Automathically creates a background for a web page
+Automatically creates a background for a web page